sulir/tostring-study/README.md

 # A study of string representations in Java

-This repository contains the script and the program needed to reproduce the results in our new article (currently under review).
+This repository contains the script and the program needed to reproduce the results in our paper [String Representations of Java Objects: An Empirical Study](https://sulir.github.io/papers/Sulir20string.pdf).

 To build the source code corpus and save it to the given CORPUS_PATH directory, run:
 ```